 Last year, the Bank of Tanzania tightened its control on forex by issuing new regulations.
 These new rules were set in response to the government revoking the licenses of 100 bureaus and the forced shut down of a newspaper for using unofficial data on exchange rates.

 Because of the reduced number of forex bureaus in Tanzania, investors have turned to commercial banks for trading shillings.
-Around $10 million was traded in 2019 and that number is expected to grow in 2020.
+Around $10 million was traded in 2019, growing through 2020, 2021 and 2022 as forex trading becomes more and more popular in Africa, with Nigeria, South Africa, Kenya and Egypt alone representing hundreds of millions of dollars in volume each day.
 The increased transparency and improved currency inflows have been a driving force behind Tanzanian investors embracing commercial banks for trade.